niarobles-design/niarobles-design.github.io/projects/social-media-management.md

 To encourage participation, I also organized a challenge where I recorded my self drawing one cat for every raffle ticket sold.

 {% include instagramPlayer.html id=page.instagramId %}

+We successfully reached our goal of selling 100 tickets and completed the challenge.

+{% include image.html image="projects/social-media-management/cat-challenge.jpg" %}